 Looking for a little inspiration for baby’s first birthday cake smash photo shoot?
-We’re keeping it simple and adorable for Emmeline’s cake smash, plus, we’re sharing our favorite dairy-free vanilla crazy cake recipe!
+We’re keeping it simple and adorable for Emmeline’s cake smash, plus, we’re sharing our favorite dairy-free vanilla crazy cake; a.k.a., the perfect smash cake recipe!

 We love you sweet Emmeline Harlow!

 For Emme’s 1st birthday cake smash photo shoot, I kept the cake smash set-up simple:

 I made an easy dairy-free vanilla layer cake (using our favorite crazy cake/smash cake recipe) that we all love and topped it in pink frosting.

 Ever heard of crazy cake?
 It’s crazy good, dairy-free, SUPER SIMPLE to make, wayyyyy better than a boxed cake mix (especially since it isn’t full of weird ingredients), and I’m sharing the recipe below, in case you’re interested!

 A smash cake is essentially just a small layer cake that’s made specifically for a baby’s 1st birthday to do whatever they want with it.
 Typically, babies just smash their hands into the cake, lick frosting off of it, pound and smoosh it, and make a big, joyful, crumbly mess.